Paint spray guns can be a great tool in making your painting project a breeze.

 Remember, latex paint is water-based—and water does not mix well with oil.

-The steps for thinning primers are very similar to the steps for thinning the paint itself.
+The steps for thinning primers are very similar to the steps for diluting the paint itself.

 Always refer to the instructions on the can first and, if the paint label does not explicitly state that it can be thinned, then it is best not to do so.